Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions contains change mode command 11-directories_permissions contains command to modify subdirectories 12-directory_permissions contains a command to create a directory with permission
+10-mirror_permissions contains change mode command 11-directories_permissions contains command to modify subdirectories 12-directory_permissions contains a command to create a directory with permission 13-change_group contains the command to change group owner